Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

 Repeatedly consider the cell decomposition of $pgg$ as illustrated in Fig. \ref{pgg}.
 For an arbitrary 0D block, different 0D block-states are characterized by different irreducible representations of symmetry group as:

-Here $\mathbb{Z}$ represents the complex fermion and $\mathbb{Z}_2$ represents the eigenvalues of 2-fold rotational symmetry operation.
-So the 0D block-state decorated on $\mu_j~(j=1,2)$ can be labeled by $(n_j,\pm)$, where $n_j\in\mathbb{Z}$ represents the number of complex fermions decorated on $\mu_j$ and $\pm$ represents the eigenvalues of 2-fold rotational symmetry on $\mu_j$.
+Here $\mathbb{Z}$ represents the $U^f(1)$ charge and $\mathbb{Z}_2$ represents the eigenvalues of 2-fold rotational symmetry operation.
+So the 0D block-state decorated on $\mu_j~(j=1,2)$ can be labeled by $(n_j,\pm)$, where $n_j\in\mathbb{Z}$ represents the $U^f(1)$ charge carried by complex fermions on $\mu_j$ and $\pm$ represents the eigenvalues of 2-fold rotational symmetry on $\mu_j$.
 According to this notation, all obstruction-free 0D block-states form the following group:

 We should further consider the possible trivialization.
-For systems with spinless fermions, consider the 1D bubble equivalence on $\tau_2$: we decorate a 1D ``particle-hole'' bubble [cf. Eq. (\ref{1D bubble}), here yellow and red dots represent particle and hole, respectively] on each $\tau_2$, and can be trivialized if we shrink them to a point.
+For systems with spinless fermions, consider the 1D bubble equivalence on $\tau_2$: we decorate a 1D ``particle-hole'' bubble [cf. Eq. (\ref{1D bubble})] on each $\tau_2$ that can be trivialized if we shrink them to a point.
 Near each 0D block labeled by $\mu_1$, there are two particles that form an atomic insulator:

 with rotation property as:

 i.e., rotation eigenvalue $-1$ can be trivialized by the atomic insulator $|\phi\rangle_{pgg}^{\mu_1}$ at each 0D block labeled by $\mu_1$.
 Near each 0D block labeled by $\mu_2$, there are two holes that form another atomic insulator: